-86 Prospect Street is directly associated with the historic village of Newmarket.
-The lots lines, layout, and built form of the historic village of Newmarket was well established in the mid19th century and evident in a well-established commercial core found along Main Street and the large presence of residences located along several side streets.
+185 Prospect Street is directly associated with the historic Village of Newmarket and Dr. Edward Playter, a local physician, author, and public health reformer.
+The lots lines, layout, and built form of the historic village of Newmarket was well established in the mid-19th century and evident in a well-established commercial core found along Main Street and the large presence of residences located along several side streets.
 Simultaneously, Prospect Street, located on the east side of the Holland River and part of a community known as Garbutt Hill, developed during the mid-19th century.
 Garbutt Hill was the site of several important businesses such as the Stickwood Brickyard, the pump factory, Thomas Gardiner's foundry, later occupied by the Newmarket Dairy, and the York County Hospital.
-By 1865, several small bridges and makeshift roads had been constructed across the Holland River and Timothy Street extending the road to Garbutt Hill (Prospect Street) was opened the same year.
+By 1865, extending the road to Garbutt Hill (Prospect Street) was opened the same year.
 The development of the commercial core and surrounding residential streetscapes, including the community of Garbutt Hill, in the mid-19th century played a significant role in the social and economic development and growth of the Village of Newmarket.
-It is likely that the brick used in the construction of the residence was from the Stickwood Brickyard, which produced both red and buff/yellow-coloured bricks during this time period.
-Local historians indicate that almost all of the brick buildings built in Newmarket between 1860 and 1910 were likely constructed with bricks that originated at the Stickwood Brickyard.
+It is likely that the brick used for the construction of 185 Prospect Street was from Stickwood's brickyard which produced both red and buff/yellow coloured bricks during this time period.
+Local historians indicate that almost all of the-brick buildings built in Newmarket between 1860 until 1910 were likely constructed with bricks that originated at the Stickwood brickyard.
 The use of locally made bricks reflect the concentrated development and prosperity of the historic core.